-- And parents are more likely to linger at care centers, improving community experience.
+- And parents are more likely to linger at care centers, improving the community experience.

 The intent of Playing by the Rules|Colorado, from here on the guide, is to encourage greater understanding of the regulatory framework for outdoor learning environments in four types of child care facilities regulated by the state of Colorado—childcare centers, family child care homes, neighborhood youth organizations, and school-age child care centers.
 This guide is intended to help designers and childcare professionals navigate six documents issued by the State of Colorado and certain other standards or rating systems that are incorporated into them.
 Further clarification can be found here.